apache/spark/python/docs/source/getting_started/install.rst

 .. code-block:: bash

-    conda install -c conda-forge pyspark python [other packages]  # can also use python=3.8, etc.
+    conda install -c conda-forge pyspark  # can also add "python=3.8 some_package [etc.]" here

 Note that `PySpark for conda <https://anaconda.org/conda-forge/pyspark>`_ is maintained separately by the community; while new versions generally get packaged quickly, the